Akuli/tkinter-tutorial/event-loop-stuff.md

 - We are not using a list or [collections.deque](https://docs.python.org/3/library/collections.html#collections.deque) for this.
 Queues work better with threads.
-- If the queue is empty, `some_queue.get()` blocks until we put something on the queue or we interrupt it.
-If we pass `block=False` it raises a `queue.Empty` exception instead, and never blocks.
+- If the queue is empty, `some_queue.get()` waits until we put something on the queue or we interrupt it.
+If we pass `block=False` it raises a `queue.Empty` exception instead, and never waits for anything.

 Usually I need queues for getting stuff from threads back to tkinter.
 The thread puts something on the queue, and then an [after